 Watercolor Flower Tattoos

-As a relatively new type of tattoo style, watercolor flowers have surged in popularity since their emergence over a decade ago.
+As a relatively new type of tattoo style, watercolor flower tattoos have surged in popularity since their emergence over a decade ago.

-Incorporating gorgeous, bleeding colors and flowing designs, these pieces are as stunning as they are unique.
+Incorporating gorgeous, bleeding colors and flowing tattoo designs, these pieces are as stunning as they are unique.

 For a truly expressive, illustrative, fluid take on floral ink, check out these themes, meanings, and designs and gain inspiration for your very own watercolor flower tattoos.